hjohnson12/Nasa-Api-Explorer/README.md

 # Nasa Data Explorer
-A windows application using NASA's Open API's to explore their different sets of data.
+A windows application demo using some of Nasa's Open APIs.

 # Details
-Uses C# .NET and Universal Windows Platform (UWP) with NASA's Open API's to explore their different sets of data.
-Various API's are planned to be used from the following page: https://api.nasa.gov/
+Uses C# .NET and Universal Windows Platform (UWP) with NASA's Open API's to view different data from the APIs.
+The following page has the full set of APIs available: https://api.nasa.gov/